-One of the best ways to protect your baby against diseases like measles, rubella, tetanus and meningitis, is through immunisations.
-Your baby needs his or her first injections at eight weeks, then 12 weeks, 16 weeks and one year.
+One of the best ways to protect your baby against diseases like measles, rubella, tetanus and meningitis is through immunisation.
+Your baby needs their first injections at eight weeks, then 12 weeks, 16 weeks and one year.

 It's a lot to remember, especially if you're sleep-deprived, so here's a handy downloadable vaccination planner – print it off and stick it on your fridge!

 Vaccinations are offered free of charge in the UK – just book your appointments with your GP.
 Remember, as well as protecting your own baby, you're also protecting other babies and children by preventing the spread of disease.

 These are the vaccinations your baby will need: